Tech-at-DU/Titanic-Dataset-Tutorial/P01-Mean-Median-Mode/content.md

 # New Notebook

-Make a folder called "ql-notebooks" and inside boot up an instance of `juypter notebook`.
+Make a folder called "The Titanic" and inside boot up an instance of `juypter notebook`.

-Inside that folder make a new notebook called "mean-media-mode".
+Inside that folder make a new notebook called "mean-median-mode".

 # Our Basic Libraries